The Impact of Generative Artificial Intelligence on Market Equilibrium: Evidence from a Natural Experiment: Introduction

 The inadvertent leak, which originated in the Western world, has inadvertently reverberated throughout the Eastern world.
 Prior to October 2022, China lacked domestic providers of generative AI, while access to foreign alternatives was also impeded.
-After October 2022, however, the leaked AI, with accompanying tutorials, rapidly spread throughout China's social media landscape.
-Consequently, this leak has expeditiously transitioned China from a state of being unaffected by generative AI to one of being affected.
+After October 2022, however, the leaked AI, along with its accompanying tutorials, quickly spread throughout China's social media landscape.
+As a result, this leak has expeditiously transitioned China from a state of being unaffected by generative AI to one of being affected by it.

 This leak served as an ideal natural experiment.
-First, China constitutes an environment where painting markets remained unaffected by generative AI before the leak as stated before.
-Secondly, the leaked AI exclusively specializes in generating anime-style images, thereby exerting an impact solely on the anime painting markets while leaving other painting styles unaffected, allowing for a comparison between treated and control units.
-Thirdly, the unanticipated and sudden nature of the leak is exogenous.
-This attribute ensures that the product market is unlikely to have been affected by unobserved confounding factors since stakeholders had no time to react to the leak in advance.
-As a result, alternative explanations beyond the emergence of generative AI are effectively ruled out.
+First, China constitutes an environment where painting markets remained unaffected by generative AI prior to the leak due to policy restrictions, language restrictions, and payment restrictions.
+Second, the leaked AI specializes exclusively in generating anime-style images, thus affecting only the anime painting markets while leaving other painting styles unaffected, allowing for a comparison between treated and control units.
+Third, the unanticipated and sudden nature of the leak is exogenous.
+This feature ensures that the focal markets are unlikely to have been affected by unobserved confounding factors as stakeholders did not have time to react to the leak in advance.
+Thus, alternative explanations are effectively ruled out.

-We collected 197,110 records from a major Chinese painting outsourcing platform from January 2022 to March 2023.
-This platform allows consumers to place orders with specifications and budgets, and artists to fulfill them.
+We collected 197,068 records from a leading art outsourcing platform in China from January 2022 to February 2023.
+This platform allows consumers to place orders with specifications and budgets, and artists as freelancers to fulfill them.
 The orders are segmented into distinct markets, such as anime, UI, live2d, and wallpaper.
-We transformed these order records into a market-week panel dataset, focusing on average price (price), the number of orders (volume), and total revenue (turnover).
-Using a difference-in-differences approach, we leveraged the unintended leak as a natural experiment.
-We compared the anime market (treated) with the wallpaper market (control).
-Our findings are summarized in Figure~\ref{fig:evidence}.
+We transformed these order records into a market-week panel dataset, focusing on average price, order volume, and overall revenue.
+Using a difference-in-differences research design, we compare the anime market to the wallpaper market, before and after the unintended leak of NovelAI's anime generative AI.
+Our main findings are summarized in Figure~\ref{fig:evidence}.